Kiddush: Significance

-The Torah refers to two requirements concerning Shabbat – to "keep it" and to "remember it" (shamor and zakhor).
+The Torah refers to two requirements concerning Shabbat: to "keep it" and to "remember it" (shamor and zakhor).
 Jewish law therefore requires that Shabbat be observed in two respects.
-One must "keep it" by refraining from thirty-nine forbidden activities, and one must "remember it" by making special arrangements for the day, and specifically through the kiddush ceremony.
+One must "keep it" by refraining from the 39 categories of activity prohibited on Shabbat, and one must "remember it" by making special arrangements for the day, and specifically through the kiddush ceremony.

 Reciting kiddush before the meal on the eve of Shabbat and Jewish holidays is thus a commandment from the Torah (as it is explained by the Oral Torah).
+However, one can also fulfill the biblical commandment by reciting Maariv of the Shabbat, which also mentions the day's holiness.
 Reciting kiddush before the morning meal on Shabbat and holidays is a requirement of rabbinic origin.
-Kiddush is not usually recited at the third meal on Shabbat, although Maimonides was of the opinion that wine should be drunk at this meal as well.
+Kiddush is not usually recited at the third meal on Shabbat, although Maimonides thought that wine should be drunk at this meal as well.

 Rituals

 To honor the mitzvah of reciting kiddush, a silver goblet is often used, although any cup can suffice.
 The cup must hold a revi'it of liquid.
 A revi'it is between 161.5 mL (Rabbi Avrohom Yeshaya Karelitz) and 90.7 mL (Rabbi Avraham Chaim Naeh).
 After the person reciting the kiddush drinks from the wine, the rest of it is passed around the table or poured out into small cups for the other participants.
 Alternatively, wine is poured for each of the participants before kiddush.

 Before reciting kiddush, the challah, which will be the next food item eaten in honor of the Shabbat or holiday, is first covered with a cloth.
 According to Halakha, the blessing over bread takes precedence to the blessing over wine.
 However, in the interests of beginning the meal with kiddush, the challah is covered to "remove" it from the table (some do not have the challah on the table at all during kiddush).

 Wine or grape juice may be used for kiddush.
 The Talmud permits the use of unfermented fresh grape juice for sacramental use.
 While later legal codes have expressed a preference for wine, traditional and orthodox communities generally permit the use of grape juice in place of wine for blessings and rituals.

 On Friday night kiddush may be recited over the challah; the blessing over bread is substituted for the blessing over wine.
 In that case, the ritual hand-washing normally performed prior to consuming the challah is done before the recitation of kiddush.
-German Jews follow this procedure even if wine is present.
+Some Ashkenazic communities, especially German Jews and Hungarian Jews follow this procedure even if wine is present.
 If there is only sufficient wine or grape juice for one kiddush, it should be used for the Friday night kiddush.